telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 The `resize` method works for the Kendo UI versions delivered after the Kendo UI Q3 2013 release.

-For more information on setting the height to 100% and auto-resize the Grid, refer to the article on the [appearance of the Grid]({% slug appearance_kendoui_grid_widget %}#set-100-height-and-auto-resize).
+For more information on setting the height to 100% and auto-resize the Grid, refer to the article on the [appearance of the widget]({% slug appearance_kendoui_grid_widget %}#set-100-height-and-auto-resize).

 ### Configure the Loading Indicator